airbytehq/airbyte/docs/connector-development/partner-certified-destinations.md

 ### Exceptions

-Bulk Destinations should handle metadata and logging of exceptions in a consistent manner.
+**Bulk Destinations** should handle metadata and logging of exceptions in a consistent manner.

-_Note: Because Publish Destinations have little control over table structures, these constraints do not apply to Publish-Type or Reverse-ETL-type Destinations.
+_Note: Because **Publish Destinations** have little control over table structures, these constraints do not apply to Publish or Reverse-ETL Destinations.
 This does not apply to vector store destinations, for instance._

 * Columns should include all top-level field declarations.
   * Destination tables should have column definitions for each declared top-level property.
 For instance, if a stream has a “user_id” property, the destination table should contain a “user_id” column.